The start of 2018 means new laws taking effect in Arizona.

 Typical reasons to decant include correcting ambiguities or drafting errors, changing the trust’s situs to a more favorable place, splitting up or combining trusts to achieve administrative cost savings, or broadening a trustee’s powers under the new trust.
 This would include the power to distribute income and principal to beneficiaries resulting in certain tax savings.
 A trust can also be decanted from a settlor trust to a non-settlor trust or vice versa, reversing the responsibility of who pays income taxes.

 U.S. District Judge Susan R. Bolton ordered Arizona state prosecutors last week to stop enforcing Arizona’s so-called “revenge porn” law.
-Her decree came as she approved the settlement in the case of Antigone Books v.
+Whilst the intent was to keep sites like https://www.xxxvideor.com/ free from content uploaded without consent, her decree came as she approved the settlement in the case of Antigone Books v.
 Brnovich which challenged the law as unconstitutional.

 The revenge porn law, called the “Unlawful Distribution of Images” statute, was signed by former Governor Jan Brewer last year and made it a felony “to intentionally disclose, display, distribute, publish, advertise or offer a photograph, videotape, film or digital recording of another person in a state of nudity or engaged in specific sexual activities if the person knows or should have known that the depicted person has not consented to the disclosure.”